great-expectations/great_expectations/docs_rtd/guides/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations.rst

            Once you’ve decided on an Expectation to implement, think of the different aggregations, mappings, or metadata you’ll need to validate your data within the Expectation - each of these will be a separate metric that must be implemented prior to validating your Expectation.

-           Fortunately, many Metrics have already been implemented for pre-existing Expectations, so it is possible you will find that the Metric you’d like to implement already exists within the GE framework and can be readily deployed.
+           Fortunately, many Metrics have already been implemented for pre-existing Expectations, so it is possible you will find that the Metric you’d like to implement already exists within the GX framework and can be readily deployed.

         #. **Implement your Metric**